Trespasser (video game): Development

 The game was initiated by two former employees of Looking Glass Technologies, Seamus Blackley and Austin Grossman.
 With the film The Lost World: Jurassic Park expected to be a success and after securing the movie license, the pair approached several movie animation groups before signing with DreamWorks Interactive.
 Adobe Photoshop 5 and 3D Studio Max were used to produce the game.
 A 3D model of the island was built and digitally scanned to construct the game environment.
 John Williams was contracted to compose music exclusively for the game.

 Trespasser went severely over-budget several times throughout its development.
 Originally, the game was to be released in the fall of 1997.
 However, due to a number of problems and how advanced the game was becoming, the project was delayed by a year.
 The rush to release the game caused many features to either be cut, or left unfinished and unpolished.
 Anne's left arm was removed from the game due to difficulties coding the behaviour of both arms together.
 A late shift in development effectively changed the game's genre from survival horror to action shooter, resulting in many complaints upon release.
 Additional problems were caused by the lack of experienced management and the use of artists who were unfamiliar with basic game development processes and 3D modeling.
-Art director Terry Izumi's background, for example, consisted of being a designer for Tomorrowland, and George Edwards was a veteran animator of Disney films.
+Art director Terry Izumi, for example, previously worked as a designer for Tomorrowland, and George Edwards was a veteran animator of Disney films.